-For me though, my early 20’s were pretty tough and I’ve had some of the most valuable experiences in both life and relationships through these years.
-Looking back at it now, I didn’t have a clue what the heck I was doing with life.
-In fact, midway through my 20’s my life was a legitimate shit-show, & I had given up on a lot of things, but I persevered and because of that I ventured on a journey of self love and acknowledgement that has had a huge impact on who I am & what I stand for today.
+Midway through my 20’s my life was a legitimate shit-show, & I had given up on a lot of things, but I persevered, and because of that I ventured on a journey of self love and acknowledgement that has had a huge impact on everything I’ve become today.

 For decades our 30’s have been categorized into the years in which we need to have our lives together in order to be considered as acceptable by society standards.
 Turning 30 is one of those things in which everyone has different opinions or feelings about.
 Some people start to freak out, some people (myself included), get overly excited.
 Across cultures, once we start reaching 30, our families start to pester us about settling down, finding the right jobs, saving money, buying a house, having kids, or working out because our metabolism slows down and much more.

-& Speaking of Happiness & Success.
-They are both a matter of perspective.
+Happiness & Success are both a matter of perspective.
 Your perspective is different than everyone else’s.

 I’m proud of you.